FedML-AI/FedML/README.md

 </p>

 ## News
-<b>2020-11-01</b>: Besides the Android devices, do you want to run federated learning on IoT devices?
+<b>2020-11-01</b>: Besides the Android devices, do you want to run federated learning on <b>IoT devices</b>?
 Our architecture design can smoothly transplant the distributed computing code to the IoT platform.
-We will use Raspberry to demonstrate our idea.
+We will use Raspberry PI to demonstrate our idea.
 Please stay tuned! <br>
 <img src=https://github.com/FedML-AI/FedML/blob/master/docs/image/raspberry_pi.png width="35%">

 <b>2020-10-28</b>: We released more advanced federated optimization algorithms, more than just FedAvg! http://doc.fedml.ai/#/algorithm-reference-implementation